dipankardas011/dipankardas-portfolio/content/diary/Feb23.md

 description = "Let's talk about my February 2023"
 +++

+# Date 2023-02-16
+1. did ksctl bi-weekly meeting
+2. done 60% of my first internship task
+3. Started to add azure support for the ksctl

 # Date 2023-02-15
 1. how to create a ec2 instance with gitlab CE as AMI
 2. used and configured the AWS CodeCOmmit, CodeBuilder, CodePipleine